top of page

 '

-The use of brand names and/or any mention or listing of specific commercial products or services herein or at hosted events is solely for educational purposes and does not imply endorsement by the PA Veteran Farming Network or our partners or fiscal sponsors, nor discrimination against similar brands, products or services not mentioned.
+The use of brand names, logos, and/or any mention or listing of specific commercial products or services herein or at hosted events is solely for educational purposes and does not imply endorsement by the PA Veteran Farming Network or our partners or fiscal sponsors, nor discrimination against similar brands, products or services not mentioned.

 bottom of page